cap-js/docs/advanced/odata.md

 }
 ```

-The entity `Employee` has the element `ID`, which identifies the node.
+The entity `Employee` has the element `ID`, which identifies the hierarchy node.
 The `parent` association references the same entity, which establishes the parent-child relationship.

 ##### Virtual Elements of a Hierarchy